eyo-chen/gofacto/readme.md

 It is optional, it's true by default.

 #### omit tag
-Use `omit` tag in the struct to ignore the field when building the struct
+Use `omit` tag in the struct to ignore the field when building the struct.
 ```go
 type Order struct {
   ID          int